shadow9owo/Raycaster_test/README.md

 - improve the raycasting accuracy (aka fix the fishtank effect (bug))
 - fix distance math (checkcollison distsance)
 - fix invert draw bug (not perfect but oh well)
+- fix movement (make it based on the angle the camera is rotated to)